CredentialEngine/CredentialRegistry/README.md

 ## Getting started

-Let's see what steps we need to take in order to get your first envelope published into the Learning Registry using the new API endpoints.
+Let's see what steps we need to take in order to get our first envelope published into the Learning Registry using the new API endpoints.

-_Note: this steps only apply to Unix based systems.
+_Note: these steps only apply to Unix based systems.
 Steps for Windows systems will be added later._

 ### 1. Generate a RSA key pair
-First of all, you need to create a RSA public/private key pair if you don't have any.
+First of all, we'll need to create a RSA public/private key pair (assuming no previous keys already exist).

 From your system shell, just run